MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 ## Jailbreaks and Security Challenges

 LLMs Jailbreaks have been discussed at varying degrees of seriousness on social media, but the core problem with them is that information generation by sufficiently trained LLMs has to be hard-restricted in certain areas.
 You don't want malevolent inquiries to receive constructive contribution.
-This is called ethics.
+This is a core ethical concern.

 An early circulated jailbreak consisted of pretending to setup a scenario around the actual inquiry, diluting the model's focus on detecting malintent.
 You tell a story about somebody asking something, letting the focus drift away from the question to the setting.

-*Another one.* Turns out Claude v1.3 not only understands but allows Base64:
+*Another one.* It turns out Claude v1.3 not only understands but also allows interaction in Base64:

 <img src="./img/Pasted%20image%2020231123142056.png" width="400" height="auto" /><br>Source: [Jailbroken: How Does LLM Safety Training Fail?](https://arxiv.org/abs/2307.02483)

-*Another one.* Turns out a single, universal suffix was found that if appended to your query, disables alignment measures:<br>[Universal and Transferable Adversarial Attacks on Aligned Language Models](https://arxiv.org/abs/2307.15043)
+*Another one.* Turns out a single, universal suffix was found that, if appended to a query, can disable alignment measures in some models:<br>[Universal and Transferable Adversarial Attacks on Aligned Language Models](https://arxiv.org/abs/2307.15043)

 *Another one.* Adding an image of a panda with carefully determined noise to your query acts as a key, disabling alignment measures:<br>[Visual Adversarial Examples Jailbreak Aligned Large Language Models](https://arxiv.org/abs/2306.13213)